garret45/Joyfullino/README.md

 * Run the python file "Arduino-to-Joystick-App.py" by right-clicking>Open With>Python

-Update: the python file now has a GUI.
-Hopefully this makes it easier to use, otherwise there is a simple script there too.

-1.)
-You connect the PWM outputs of the channels from the RC receiver to pins 2 to 5 on the Arduino.

-2.)
-You upload the Arduino (".ino") sketch to the board and run it using the serial monitor to see:
-  - if your pins are connected right and can see the output of wiggling the knobs,
-  - the ranges of values that the Arduino is sending back.
-You will need this for the python script.

-3.)
-Open and edit the python sketch:
-  - Match your port in the Dropdown.
-  - Match input the maximum and minimum values that you got for the Serial output of the board.

 This may not be the best solution for you and if you are in a similar boat to me than helpful resources are: